mengelbart/rtp-over-quic-draft/draft-ietf-avtcore-rtp-over-quic.md

-The list of RTCP packets in this section is not exhaustive and similar considerations SHOULD be taken into account before exchanging any other type of RTCP control packets using RTP over QUIC.
+The list of RTCP packets in this section is not exhaustive and similar considerations SHOULD be taken into account before exchanging any other type of RTCP control packets using RoQ.

 A more complete analysis of RTCP Control Packet Types (in {{control-packets}}), Generic RTP Feedback (RTPFB) (in {{generic-feedback}}), Payload-specific RTP